alihinnawe/portfolio-react/README.md

   console.log("🔨 Refactor code and make it as elegant as a finely crafted potion!");
 }

-function playGuitar() {
+function listenToMusic() {
-  console.log("🎸 Play the guitar to serenade your code into a harmonious masterpiece!");
+  console.log("🎸 Listen to Music to serenade your code into a harmonious masterpiece!");
 }